MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, users can open additional windows and frames from other domains and access applications from other domains.
 If you select Prompt in the drop-down box, users are queried whether to allow additional windows and frames to access applications from other domains.

-- If you disable this policy setting, users cannot open other windows and frames from other domains or access applications from different domains.
+- If you disable this policy setting, users can't open other windows and frames from other domains or access applications from different domains.

-- If you do not configure this policy setting, users cannot open other windows and frames from different domains or access applications from different domains.
+- If you don't configure this policy setting, users can't open other windows and frames from different domains or access applications from different domains.
 <!-- LockedDownRestrictedSitesZoneNavigateWindowsAndFrames-Description-End -->

 <!-- LockedDownRestrictedSitesZoneNavigateWindowsAndFrames-Editable-Begin -->